 Numbers and Counting

 Numbers are everywhere.
-To help your child count and recognise numerals, build it into your every day vocabulary and dialogue with your little one.
+To help your child count and recognise numerals, build it into your everyday vocabulary and dialogue with your little one.

-For example you might count the stairs as you take them to bed, look out for numbers in the environment such as on price tags or number plates.
+For example, you might count the stairs as you take them to bed, look out for numbers in the environment such as on price tags or number plates.
 This is helping children to ascribe meaning to how numbers are used.
-You may give children reason to count for example, sharing out snacks with family members.
+You may give children reason to count, for example, sharing out snacks with family members.

 Be patient with your little one.
 If you think about a field of tall grass.
 If you run through that grass one time you will barely be able to see where you ran.
-If you ran backwards and forwards multiple times you'd create a pathway.
+If you ran backward and forwards multiple times you'd create a pathway.
 This is how children's brains develop - to create that pathway of knowledge in the brain, children need to be exposed to positive and exciting learning opportunities regularly to make pathways in their learning.

-The more time you spend, for example counting for a purpose with your child, the better they will become at recognizing numerals, be able to sequence numbers and use numbers accurately in play and learning.
+The more time you spend, for example counting for a purpose with your child, the better they will become at recognizing numerals, be able to sequence numbers, and use numbers accurately in play and learning.